Can a 17-year-old in Maryland marry without parental consent if pregnant?

 Answer:

-In Maryland, a girl must be at least 18-years-old to marry without parent’s consent.
-But a 17-year-old girl can marry without her parent’s consent if a licensed physician certified that the physician has examined her and has found that she is pregnant.
-It is envisaged in Md.
-FAMILY LAW Code Ann. § 2-301 which reads as:
+In Maryland, individuals must be at least eighteen years old to marry without parental consent.
+However, a 17-year-old can marry without parental consent if a licensed physician certifies that she is pregnant.
+This is outlined in Md.
+FAMILY LAW Code Ann. § 2-301, which states:

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.